sacmwg/draft-ietf-sacm-architecture-redux/draft-mandm-sacm-architecture.md

 ### Configuration Management
 Configuration management involves configuration assessment, which requires state assessment [TODO: Tie to SACM use cases].
 The {{CISCONTROLS}} specify two high-level controls conerning configuration managment (Control 5 for non-network devices and Control 11 for network devices).
 As an aside, these controls are listed separately because many enterprises have different organizations for managing network infrastructure and workload endpoints.
 Merging the two controls results in a requirement to: "Establish, implement, and actively manage (track, report on, correct) the security configuration of [endpoints] using a rigorous configuration management and change control process in order to prevent attackers from exploiting vulnerable services and settings."

+Typically, an enterprise will use configuration guidance from a reputable source, and from time to time they may tailor the guidance from that source prior to adopting it as part of their enterprise standard.
+The enterprise standard is then provided to the appropriate configuration assessment tools and they assess endpoints and/or appropriate endpoint information.
+A preferred flow follows:

+- Reputable source publishes new or updated configuration guidance
+- Enterprise configuration assessment capability retrieves configuration guidance from reputable source
+- Optional: Configuration guidance is tailored for enterprise-specific needs
+- Configuration assessment tool queries asset inventory repository to retrieve a list of affected endpoints
+- Configuration assessment tool queries configuration state repository to evaluate compliance
+- If information is stale or unavailable, configuration assessment tool triggers an ad hoc assessment

+The SACM architecture needs to support varying deployment models to accommodate the current state of the industry, but should strongly encourage event-driven approaches to monitoring configuration.

 # Privacy Considerations
 TODO